 We consider LGFA's management and governance to be among its key strengths.
 The organization is governed by a six-member board.
-Of these, five, including the chairperson, are independent directors.
+Of these, five are independent directors, including the chairperson.
 The board is responsible for strategic direction and control.

 LGFA also has a shareholders' council, made up of five to 10 appointees.
 This council recommends appointments to the board and coordinates governance decisions among the shareholders.

-The agency's management team is well qualified.
-Its senior executives bring experience from previous roles in council treasury operations and private financial institutions.
+LGFA has a well-qualified management team.
+The senior executives bring experience from previous roles in council treasury operations and private financial institutions.

 Like many of its international peers, LGFA is not subject to banking regulations.
-However, the agency must comply with continuous disclosure obligations because its bonds are quoted on the NZX Debt Market.
+However, the agency must comply with continuous disclosure obligations.
+This is because its bonds are quoted on the NZX Debt Market.
 In addition, securities issued to retail investors are regulated under the Financial Markets Conduct Act 2013.

-LGFA produces annual financial statements, with external auditors appointed by the Auditor-General of New Zealand.
+LGFA produces annual financial statements.
+The agency's external auditors are appointed by the Auditor-General of New Zealand.
 The agency also publishes half-yearly reports and annual statements of intent.
-It pays dividends to shareholders, but payment is always discretionary and subject to board approval.
+Although it pays dividends to shareholders, such payments are always discretionary and subject to board approval.